Walter Lantz Productions: 1947–1949: United Artists and first closure

-1950–1967: Revival and venture to television
+1950–1967: Reopening and venture to television

-In 1950, the Walter Lantz studio opened its doors once again.
-The first effort the studio produced was a brief sequence featuring Woody Woodpecker for the George Pal feature Destination Moon, released on June 27, 1950.
-Lantz then renegotiated with Universal for seven cartoons to be released the following year, provided that they all feature Woody Woodpecker.
+In 1950, Walter Lantz Productions opened its doors once again.
+The first effort the studio produced was a brief sequence featuring Woody Woodpecker for the George Pal feature Destination Moon, released on June 27 the same year.
+Lantz then renegotiated with Universal-International for seven cartoons to be released the following year, provided that they all featured Woody Woodpecker.
 Lantz and his crew immediately set to work on the new batch of shorts.
-Two of these new films — Puny Express and Sleep Happy — were previously storyboarded by Ben Hardaway and Heck Allen during the United Artists period.
+Two of these new films — Puny Express and Sleep Happy — were previously story boarded by Ben Hardaway and Heck Allen during the United Artists period.
 In 1951, the new cartoons were finally released and became instant hits with audiences.
-They were so successful that Universal commissioned six more shorts for the following year.
-Overall, 1951 marked the beginning of a new era for the Walter Lantz studio.
+They were so successful that U-I commissioned six more shorts for the following year.
+Overall, 1951 marked the beginning of a new era for the Lantz studio.
+Lantz served as the director, writer and producer for these new shorts until the roles were given to animator Don Patterson, and writer Homer Brightman.
+Patterson's shorts were often noted for showcasing levels of ambition despite the meager budgets.

+The 1950s brought changes to other studios that helped benefit Lantz' own output.
+In 1953, MGM closed Tex Avery's animation unit while Warner Bros. briefly closed there entire animation facility due to the studio's focus on 3-D films.
+Lantz was able to expand his studio again by hiring some of the displaced staff to the point he was able to open a second unit, with animator Paul J. Smith placed as director.
+Some of the men he was able to hire include writer Michael Maltese, animators Herman Cohen, Gil Turner, Robert Bentley, and Tex Avery himself, who replaced Patterson from his role of director.
+Smith created the studio's second most popular star, Chilly Willy, in 1953, and was refined by Avery the following year.
+A third unit, managed by MGM animators Ray Patterson and Grant Simmons, was also established before it was closed when the duo left to form Grantray-Lawrence Animation with Robert Lawrence in 1954.